flammie/crispy-octo-fiesta/README.md

 handle a bit of standard-ish command-lines even though it is not so popular with young people anymore again.

+In C the `getopt_long` from GNU is the gold standard that all others should be modelled after.
+It may not have ideal implementation with global state and destructive operation on stuff but it handles permutations and such in a way we all expect.

+In Python's standard library there is `ArgumentParser` that is quite pythonic and easy to use and works reasonably well.

+For C++ there isn't anything particularly standard or popular, boost has some stuff but boost is kind of meh for a lot of reasons.
+I have seen cxxopts but barely trying to understand the parentheses hell that its normal way to declare arguments is (that breaks all current code formatters btw)... yeah, demonstrating this as the best c++ way would be just mean.

 ## Localisation

 I've been localiser for a good while now, I like to know how hard it is to localise stuff properly in the languages I learn.

+In the FLOSS localisation, `gettext` is the traditional gold standard, there are others but they do not get used that much.
+Linguistically gettext is quite poor, it only supports one numeral *plural forms* thing as a linguistic concept and everything else is 1:1 string to string translations.